(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 What if I have a nut or coconut allergy?

-If you have a nut allergy you can substitute the nut butter with a seed butter (like sunflower seed butter or sesame seed butter).
+If you have a nut allergy you can substitute the nut butter for a seed butter (e.g. sunflower seed butter, sesame seed butter, or pumpkin seed butter).
 If you’re allergic to coconut, you can substitute the coconut oil with olive oil or vegan butter.

 What if I don’t have almond butter?

-If you don’t have almond butter or you don’t prefer to use it, you can use another nut butter of choice like peanut or cashew butter (I recommend Vör cashew butter).
+If you don’t have almond butter or you don’t prefer to use it, you can use any other nut butter of choice.
+I personally like peanut or cashew butter (I recommend Vör cashew butter).

 What kind of chocolate chips should I use?